It doesn’t look too high. Come on John, you can do it. You’ve ridden

 And Nepal happens.
 Over 4000 dead.
 A nation in pain.

 My Facebook page tells me there are 2.5 million child sex slaves in the world.
+I know that every minute 15 children die from preventable diseases.

 On my very road there are lonely, depressed, suicidal, beaten, chronically abused people.